CD Projekt: Founding

 CD Projekt was founded in May 1994 by Marcin Iwiński and Michał Kiciński.
-According to Iwiński, although he enjoyed playing video games as a child they were scarce in then-communist Poland.
-Marcin Iwiński, in high school, was selling cracked copies of Western video games at a Warsaw marketplace.
+According to Iwiński, although he enjoyed playing video games as a child they were scarce in the Polish People's Republic (which experienced political unrest, martial law, and goods shortages during the 1980s).
+Marcin Iwiński, in high school, was selling cracked copies of Western video games at a Warsaw marketplace (stalls on the streets with many such products were popular in the newly established and aggressively privatised Third Polish Republic of the 1990s).
 In high school, Iwiński met Kiciński, who became his business partner; at that time, Kiciński was also selling video games.

 Wanting to conduct business legitimately, Iwiński and Kiciński began importing games from US retailers and were the first importers of CD-ROM games.
 After Poland's transition to a primarily market-based economy in the early 90s, they founded their own company.
 Iwiński and Kiciński founded CD Projekt in the second quarter of 1994.
 With only $2,000, they used a friend's flat as a rent-free office.